adnan-alhomssi/chrome-passwords/README.md

 Note: this comes after Google was using Plain text to store our passwords :-) for more details: a good answer on Stackoverflow http://security.stackexchange.com/a/40887

+Same applies for cookies
+## How to use ?
+* without any argument to display saved passwords as following : url \n username \n password
+* -p to disable waiting for random input at the end (useful if you want to forward to the output to a file like chrome-passwords.exe -p > output)
+* -c to show also cookies as following: host_key \n path \n cookie value

 ## Implementation
 Application is compiled using Visual Studio C++ 2015 toolkit; target SDK 8.1 & OS: Win 7